finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Current Sprint
 - Fix: File Selection on Windows
+- Fix: Allow space and dash in deck filename on Windows and Android
 - Fix: Load deck in Play Mode
+- Tech: GitHub Actions CI/CD with Android, Windows, Web, and Linux
 - Play Mode Redesign
   - Fix: Server freezes when sharing deck
   - Fix: Card dissappears when connection to server is dropped